-This essential project is needed to improve power quality and reliability, improve public safety and enable future growth around Mayo and Keno.
+This project was completed in December 2021 on budget and COVID-free.
+It was needed to improve power quality and reliability, improve public safety and enable future growth around Mayo and Keno.

-The Mayo to McQuesten Transmission Project consists of replacing the 65-year-old transmission line between Mayo and the McQuesten substation, and adding system protection equipment at Yukon Energy’s Stewart Crossing South substation.
+The Mayo to McQuesten Transmission Project consisted of replacing the 65-year-old transmission line between Mayo and the McQuesten substation and adding system protection equipment at Yukon Energy’s Stewart Crossing South substation.

 improve power quality and reliability in the area;